mvolkmann/blog/src/zig.md

 ## Tests

-Unit tests can be included in source files in order to test the functions they define.
+Zig has a builtin testing framework that allows unit tests to be included in source files in order to test the functions they define.

 Each test is described by the `test` keyword followed by